World Series 2023: Rangers win first World Series title with 5-0 victory in Game 5

 Across five pitches, momentum shifted from the home team watching their ace’s historic performance to the road team counting down the outs.
 The first Rangers pitcher tasked with protecting the smallest lead possible was the perpetually rickety Aroldis Chapman, who kept it together in the seventh to the tune of two outs and one walk (a fine outing by his standards these days).

-Josh Sborz, a pitcher designated for assignment before the 2021 season, was tasked with ending the seventh inning and covering the eighth and ninth, a task he handled with no issue.
+Josh Sborz, a pitcher designated for assignment before the 2021 season, was tasked with ending the seventh inning and covering the eighth and ninth, which he handled with no issue.

 The @Rangers are 3 OUTS AWAY. #WorldSeries pic.twitter.com/vJtEECoDMf